google/koladata/docs/fundamentals.md

 ```

 Strings and bytes can be converted using base64 encoding. base64 encoding is
-useful to representing bytes in a pure string format (e.g. using JSON format
+useful to representing bytes in a pure string format (e.g. using JSON format).
-with LLM).

 ```py
 # Encodes x as STRING using base64 decoding.